 Sprouting Foods For Vegetarians and Vegans

 Sprouting is especially important for those following a vegetarian or vegan diet as dietary requirements of many of these minerals are higher due to the presence of phytates.
 Luckily these dried foods also contain an enzyme called phytase which is activated when these foods are soaked or sprouted.
 Phytase’s job is to separate the phytate from the essential minerals, thus improving the absorption and bioavailability.

 *Note: A small amount of phytates may be beneficial in lowering cholesterol and blood glucose levels.
 They may also protect against some cancers.

 What Are The Health Benefits of Sprouting?

 Sprouts are indispensable in the winter months when fruit and vegetables are hard to come by.
-Instead of relieing on fruits and vegetables from as far off as Mexico and the Philippines why not grow your own sprouts right on your counter top!
-They are also very inexpensive, who says healthy eating can’t be done on a budget?
+Instead of relying on fruits and vegetables from as far off as Mexico and the Philippines sprouts can be grown right on our own countertop!

-Nutrient deficiencies are a grave concern in developing countries where their diets are often composed primarily of foods that are high in phytates.
-Sprouting could be used as a great benefits to help deliver vitamin, minerals and protein in an easily digestible and assimilated form.
+Sprouts are also very inexpensive and are great when we think about what healthy eating looks like on a budget.
+Nutrient deficiencies are also a concern in developing countries where diets are often composed primarily of foods that are high in phytates.
+Sprouting could be used as a great benefit to help deliver vitamin, minerals and protein in an easily digestible and assimilated form.